manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 In the first part of this post we describe a single-shot variation of Two Round HotStuff (see the [HotStuff v1 paper](https://arxiv.org/pdf/1803.05069v1.pdf)) using [Locked Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/) that follows a similar path as our previous post on [Paxos](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/) and [Linear PBFT](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/).
 In the second part, we describe a fully pipelined multi-shot State Machine Replication version of Two Round HotStuff that is similar to [Casper FFG](https://arxiv.org/abs/1710.09437) and [Streamlet](https://decentralizedthoughts.github.io/2020-05-14-streamlet/).

-The simplified single-shot Two Round HotStuff variation captures the essence of the [Tendermint](https://tendermint.com/static/docs/tendermint.pdf) view change protocol (also see more recent [Tendermint paper](https://arxiv.org/pdf/1807.04938.pdf)) which reduces the size of the view change messages relative PBFT.
+The simplified single-shot Two Round HotStuff variation captures the essence of the [Tendermint](https://tendermint.com/static/docs/tendermint.pdf) view change protocol (also see more recent [Tendermint paper](https://arxiv.org/pdf/1807.04938.pdf)) which reduces the size of the view change messages relative to PBFT.

 The model is [Partial Synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/).
-We assume the standard $f<n/3$ [Byzantine failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/), but for safety we prove an even stronger **accountable safety** statement inspired by [Casper FFG](https://arxiv.org/abs/1710.09437).
+We assume the standard $f<n/3$ [Byzantine failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/).
+For safety we prove an even stronger **accountable safety** statement inspired by [Casper FFG](https://arxiv.org/abs/1710.09437).

-# Part one: single shot with rotating leaders
+# Part one: single shot two round HotStuff with rotating leaders

-Here we use the same view based framework as in the [PBFT post](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/):
+The same view based framework as in the [PBFT post](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/):

 1. The goal in this part is Single-shot Consensus with External Validity.
-2. We use a view based protocol where view $v$ is the time interval $[v(10 \Delta),(v+1)(10 \Delta))$.
+2. Using a view based protocol where view $v$ is the time interval $[v(10 \Delta),(v+1)(10 \Delta))$.
 3. The protocol uses [Locked broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/).

 Here is the pseudocode which is (almost) the same as the [PBFT post](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/):

 ```